-KaNDy Therapeutics was spun out from NeRRe Therapeutics in 2017, and at the same time, all formulation, pre-clinical and clinical safety and efficacy data, and intellectual property associated with NT-814 was transferred to KaNDy Therapeutics.
+KaNDy Therapeutics was spun out from NeRRe Therapeutics, itself a spin out from GSK, in 2017 at which time all data and intellectual property associated with NT-814 was transferred to KaNDy Therapeutics.

-KaNDy Therapeutics is led by an experienced management team and backed by internationally recognised life sciences investors: Advent Life Sciences, Fountain Healthcare Partners, Forbion Capital Partners and OrbiMed.
+KaNDy Therapeutics is led by an experienced management team and backed by internationally recognised life sciences investors: Advent Life Sciences, Fountain Healthcare Partners, Forbion Capital Partners, OrbiMed and Longitude Capital.

 KaNDy Therapeutics is based at the state-of-the-art Stevenage Bioscience Catalyst, the UK’s first open innovation bioscience campus.